 Pre-design: This is a vital preparatory stage during which Katie Hutchison Studio generates a program with client input.
 The program describes the nature and approximate size of the spaces to be included in a project and how they might relate to each other.
 Katie Hutchison Studio also gathers property surveys, zoning research, and any relevant existing condition information.

 During this stage it’s helpful if clients share photos, magazine tear-sheets, or other materials to communicate their design sensibility, submit a written project wish list, and do some product research.
-Visit the homework section of this website to learn how to better communicate your project goals.
+Download the homework PDF document to learn how to better communicate your project goals.
 The more information gathered at this stage the better.